GVishnudhasan/convin-be-task/README.md

 ---

 Replace `<JWT_TOKEN>`, `<USER_ID>`, and other placeholders with actual values as needed.
 The `balance-sheet.csv` will be saved in your current directory after downloading.

-Let me know if you'd like more details or clarifications on any of the requests!